localstack/docs/content/en/docs/Integrations/terraform/index.md

 ```

-For a more detailled example, you can take a look at our [terraform sample]() in our repository.
+For more examples, you can take a look at our [terraform sample](https://github.com/localstack/localstack-pro-samples/tree/master/terraform-resources) or the [terraform localstack section](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/custom-service-endpoints#localstack).